secretstartups/handbook/content/handbook/security/security-operations/secops-oncall.md

 ### SIRT Written Handoff

-SIRT is using the self-developed tool [Handogotchi](https://gitlab.com/gitlab-com/gl-security/security-operations/sirt/tines/-/tree/master/Handogotchi) for written handovers.
+SIRT is using the self-developed tool [Handogotchi](https://gitlab.com/gitlab-com/gl-security/security-operations/sirt/tines/-/tree/master/Handogotchi) for written handover summaries.
 Handogotchi reminds the SIRT engineer on call to update incidents and add additional information one hour before handoff time.
 It will automatically send links to open incidents half an hour before handoff times.

 *Incident issues are the SSoT for any incident.
 There should be no incident-specific information in Handogotchi.*